-The George Mason School of Law is located in Hazel Hall on the Arlington, Virginia campus.
+George Mason University Antonin Scalia Law School is located in Hazel Hall at Mason Square.
 Hazel Hall was named after John T. Hazel, Jr., who was a prominent attorney, real estate developer, and one of the founders of the law school.
 The 150,000 square-foot facility, which opened in 1999, spans four floors and includes classrooms, courtrooms, a library, and administrative and faculty offices.
-In January 2011, a new adjoining 256,000 square-foot classroom building, Founders Hall, opened.
-Founders is primarily home to the School of Policy, Government, and International Affairs and a number of auxiliary university services.
+In January 2011, a new adjoining 256,000 square-foot classroom building, Van Metre Hall (formerly Founders) opened.
+Van Metre is primarily home to the Schar School of Policy and Government and a number of auxiliary university services.

-The law library spans four floors of Hazel Hall and has 270 carrels and table seats, nearly all of them wired with electrical and network connections so that students can plug in their laptops to access online resources.
-In addition, the library has fourteen small conference rooms that may be checked out for group or individual study.
-The library operates two computer labs that provide both Windows PCs and iMacs and offer students a variety of software.
+The law library spans four floors of Hazel Hall and has 242 carrels and table seats, many of them wired with electrical connections or USB ports for charging smart devices.
+In addition, the library has two classrooms and eleven small conference rooms that may be checked out by law students for group or individual study.
+The library operates a computer lounge that provides a Windows PC with dual monitors and offers students a variety of software.
 The library also provides wireless access in all areas.

 Hazel Hall has a large atrium (the Robert A. Levy Atrium) on the entrance floor that doubles as an events space and a lounge area for law students.

-The law school uses space in Founders Hall for events and meetings.
+The law school uses space in Van Metre Hall for events and meetings.
 There is an auditorium that seats 300 and two large multipurpose rooms.
 Law students use common spaces throughout the building for casual study.
-Founders Hall houses the Arlington Campus Library and a large computer lab, which are both open to law students.
-The campus bookstore and an Einstein Bagels are also located in Founders on the ground floor adjacent to the law school’s atrium.
+Van Metre Hall houses the Mason Square Library and a large computer lab, which are both open to law students.
+The campus bookstore run by Barnes and Noble and Mason Square Café are also located in Van Metre Hall on the ground floor adjacent to the law school’s atrium.

-There are two covered parking garages on the Arlington campus that are operated by Standard Parking.
+There are two covered parking garages at Mason Square that are operated by Standard Parking.
 The campus is also situated within easy walking distance of two Metro stations, Virginia Square-GMU and Clarendon.